-Dr. Burchill’s career encompasses several publications in nursing and medical journals, numerous podium and poster presentations and a variety of nursing research studies.
-His published works have been featured in journals such as the American Journal of Critical Care and the Journal of Emergency Medicine.
-Sharing his expertise in emergency services and trauma nursing and more, Dr. Burchill has presented throughout the country and has also served as an organizational consultant to AIDS service organizations and schools of nursing.
+Dr. Burchill’s career encompasses publications in nursing and medical journals, numerous podium and poster presentations, and a variety of nursing research studies.
+His published works have been featured in journals such as American Journal of Critical Care, Journal of Emergency Medicine, and Worldviews on Evidence-based Nursing.
+He is a locally and nationally recognized expert and speaker on workplace violence in the healthcare setting having done numerous presentations on his experiences and knowledge related to prevention and treatment.

 - Member, Emergency Nurses Association

 - Member, Sigma Theta Tau International, Xi Delta Chapter